-When I turned into filming Blue Planet Live, I turned struck with how tons of the ocean have been altered using humans.
-From commercial fisheries ensnaring ocean giants in kilometers-long lines to finding our trash at some of the innermost components of the ocean: it’s clear that but big the seas are, we’re causing profound harm.
+When I turned to filming Blue Planet Live, I was struck by how tons of the ocean has been altered using humans.
+From commercial fisheries ensnaring ocean giants in kilometers-long lines to finding our trash at some of the innermost components of the ocean, it’s clear that, but big the seas are, we’re causing profound harm.

-At this point in records, while the oceans are going through more pressures than ever before, a secretive new industry is searching for moving into the deep sea, the essential surroundings in the world, to start mining for metals and minerals.
+At this point in history, while the oceans are going through more pressure than ever before, a secretive new industry is searching to move into the deep sea, the most remote part of the world, to start mining for metals and minerals.

-They need to ship giant bulldozers, decked out with rotating grinders and gigantic drills directly out of Robot Wars, into the innermost elements of the ocean, disturbing the home of precise creatures and churning up vital shops of carbon.
-This is pretty, without a doubt, an awful concept.
+They need to ship giant bulldozers, decked out with rotating grinders and gigantic drills directly out of Robot Wars, into the innermost elements of the ocean, disturbing the home of precise creatures and churning up vital stores of carbon.
+This is, without a doubt, an awful concept.

-As someone curious about the weird and perfect natural world, the deep sea is a dream come real.
-Stoplight loosejaws, bearded sea-devils, and vampire squid are only a few of the relatively named creatures that make the deep ocean their domestic.
+As someone curious about the weird and perfect natural world, the deep sea is a dream come true.
+Stoplight loosejaws, bearded sea devils, and vampire squid are only a few of the relatively named creatures that make the deep ocean their domestic.

 On nearly every undertaking right down to the deep, scientists find out new species.
 We understand more excellent approximately the surface of Mars and the moon than almost the lowest of the sea.
 Mining the deep sea merely sounds as ludicrous as mining the moon.

 Far too frequently, the enterprise has plundered the herbal world earlier than science has explored and understood its significance.
 Parts of the deep sea have already been ravaged through negative fisheries.
-These ecosystems stand practically no hazard of recuperation if mining is permitted to start.
-Researchers who back 30 years later to one mining test website at the Pacific seafloor could still see the injuries on the seabed – and warned of irreversible lack of a few ecosystem features.
-A consultant of Lockheed Martin, the weapons large that secured UK authorities backing for its exploration contracts inside the Pacific, described this scene of longstanding destruction to MPs as a “blended photo.”
+These ecosystems stand practically no chance of recovery if mining is permitted to start.
+Researchers who went back 30 years to one mining test website at the Pacific seafloor could still see the injuries on the seabed – and warned of an irreversible loss of ecosystem features.
+A consultant of Lockheed Martin, the weapons large that secured UK authorities’ backing for its exploration contracts inside the Pacific, described this scene of longstanding destruction to MPs as a “blended photo.”

 And the damage won’t live hidden in the depths.
 Toxic pollution from mining operations may want to tour hundreds or even thousands of miles, impacting the more extensive ocean food chain.
-And using stressful natural tactics that keep carbon in deep-sea sediments, deep-sea mining ought to worsening weather.
-So when a million species are already prone to extinction, and climate alternate is fundamentally changing our planet – why might we sink to new depths and make it all worse?
+Using stressful natural tactics that keep carbon in deep-sea sediments, deep-sea mining ought to worsen the weather.
+So when a million species are already prone to extinction, and climate change is fundamentally changing our planet – why might we sink to new depths and make it all worse?

 We’ve already seen the considerable destruction ravaged upon our planet using organizations mining on land.
 Are we prepared to offer the pass-ahead to the mining enterprise increasing into a new frontier, wherein it will likely be even harder for us to scrutinize the damage prompted?